Drew Brees: 2012 season

 On July 13, the Saints and Brees agreed to a five-year, $100 million contract.
 The contract included the largest amount of guaranteed money in NFL history, at $60 million. $40 million of the contract was paid the first year.

 Due to the year-long suspension of head coach Sean Payton as a result of Bountygate, Brees entered the season with a temporary head coach in the form of offensive line coach Aaron Kromer, who was the Saints' coach for the first six games of the season while planned interim coach Joe Vitt was serving a suspension of his own.
 After Week 8, Vitt took over head coaching responsibilities for the rest of the 2012 season.

 Brees and the Saints started the season with a 0–4 record.
 One highlight in that losing streak was in Week 4, when he passed for 446 yards and three touchdowns in a 28–27 loss to the Green Bay Packers.
 In Week 5, Brees threw a 40-yard touchdown pass to Devery Henderson against his former team, the San Diego Chargers.
 This was his 48th consecutive game with a touchdown pass.
-With that touchdown pass, Brees broke Johnny Unitas's consecutive game streak with at least one touchdown pass, and Unitas' son Joe was present at the Superdome to witness his father's 52-year-old record being broken.
+With that touchdown pass, Brees broke Johnny Unitas's consecutive game streak with a touchdown pass, and Unitas' son Joe was present at the Superdome to witness his father's 52-year-old record being broken.
 Sean Payton, Joe Vitt and Mickey Loomis, who were all serving suspensions due to the "Bountygate" scandal, were granted permission to watch the Week 5 game against the San Diego Chargers due to Brees potentially breaking Unitas' record.
 Brees earned NFC Offensive Player of the Week for his 370-yard, four-touchdown, and one-interception effort against the Chargers.
 Without their head coach, the Saints had lost their first four games but ended the losing streak with a 31–24 win over the Chargers.

 In the Week 13 game against the Atlanta Falcons, Brees threw no touchdowns and a career-high five interceptions, ending his consecutive game streak with at least one touchdown pass at 54.
 In Week 14, against the New York Giants, Brees threw for 354 yards, giving him his seventh straight 4,000-yard passing season, surpassing Peyton Manning's mark.
 It was also his fifth straight season with at least 30 touchdown passes and 4,000 yards passing, also an NFL record.
 Brees finished the 2012 season with 5,177 passing yards and 43 touchdowns despite having the worst defensive support in the NFL, whose 7,042 yards conceded was an all-time NFL record, and the team finished the season with a 7–9 record and missed the playoffs.
+He was the first player to throw for 40 touchdowns and 5,000 yards on a team with a losing record.

 For the seventh time, Brees was selected to the 2013 Pro Bowl, this time as an injury replacement for Robert Griffin III.
 He was ranked 11th by his peers on the NFL Top 100 Players of 2013.